joakim/bismark/extras.md

 ### Syntax highlighting

-[Monospaced blocks](/readme.md#monospaced-blocks) may be syntax highlighted by specifying a supported language.
+[Verbatim blocks](/readme.md#verbatim-blocks) may be syntax highlighted by specifying a supported language.

 	```rebol
 	print "Hello, world!"